jvansch1/ycharts-wiki/Onboarding-for-New-Hires.md

       * [Download the latest Professional version](https://www.jetbrains.com/pycharm/download/#section=mac).
 Sign up for the trial and once it expires let your manager know so they can add you to the account.
     * Setup Wifi (`ycharts-secure`).
 You should have been given credentials to connect from your manager.
     * Setup VPN.
 You should have been given your VPN credentials to connect from your manager.
 [Instructions](https://github.com/ycharts/ycharts/wiki/YCharts-VPN-Setup-Instructions)
-    * Setup YCharts Production account.
+    * Setup YCharts Staging & Production account.
+        * Your account will not have a password so you will need to reset it in both environments.
+            * Staging Password Reset Link: https://staging.ycharts.com/accounts/password_reset
+            * Production Password Reset Link: https://ycharts.com/accounts/password_reset
         * Login to [YCharts Admin Site](https://ycharts.com/admin/) and setup your 2FA with your google authenticator.
     * Setup your Google calendar
     * make sure you accept the events you are invited to.
 We rely heavily on our google calendars for scheduling everything from daily meetings to 1 on 1s with your manager to reviews.
 Highly recommended to use the [slack plugin for google calendar](https://slack.com/app-pages/google-calendar).